stvmallen/homebridge-roomba-stv/README.md

     "blid": "1234567890",
     "robotpwd": "aPassword",
     "ipaddress": "10.0.0.30",
+    "autoRefreshEnabled": true,
-    "refreshMode": "keepAlive", //If you use local network mode in roomba app, consider using other values. see note below "cacheTTL": 30 //in seconds
+    "keepAliveEnabled": true, //If you use local network mode in roomba app, consider disabling. see note below "cacheTTL": 30 //in seconds
   }
 ]
 ```

-#### refreshMode
+#### Refresh mode
-The refresh mode could be one of:
+This plugins supports these refresh modes:
-- `none` - no auto refresh, we will connect to roomba and poll status when requested by home app.
+- NONE (`autoRefreshEnabled` and `keepAlive` both set to false) - no auto refresh, we will connect to roomba and poll status when requested by home app.
 Please note that this will cause "Updating" status for all homebridge accessories.
-- `autoRefresh` - we will connect to roomba, every `pollingInterval` seconds, and store the status in cache. if `pollingInterval` = `cacheTTL - 10 (or more), this will make sure we will always have a valid status.
+- AUTO REFRESH (`autoRefreshEnabled` set to true) - we will connect to roomba, every `pollingInterval` seconds, and store the status in cache. if `pollingInterval` = `cacheTTL` - 10 (or more), this will make sure we will always have a valid status.
-- `keepAlive` - we will keep a connection to roomba, this will cause app to fail to connect to roomba in local network mode (cloud mode will work just fine, even in your home wifi).
+- KEEP ALIVE (`keepAlive` set to true) - we will keep a connection to roomba, this will cause app to fail to connect to roomba in local network mode (cloud mode will work just fine, even in your home wifi).
 This will lead to better performance (status will refresh faster, and toggle will work faster as well)